Jollerprutt/proxmox-node/README.md

 ```

 ### 4.3 Install pfSense
 The first step is to start the installation.
-Go to Proxmox web interface of your Qotom node (should be https://192.168.1.101:8006/ ) `typhoon-01` > `251 (pfsense)` > `Start`  and click on the  `>_Console` tab and you should see the installation script running.
-Next fill out the details as shown below:
+Go to Proxmox web interface of your Qotom node (should be https://192.168.1.101:8006/ ) `typhoon-01` > `251 (pfsense)` > `Start`.
+When running click on the  `>_Console` tab and you should see the installation script running.
+Follow the prompts and fill out the details as shown below:

 | pfSense Installation Step | Value | Notes
 | :---  | :---: | :--- |